-We have granted to the underwriters an option, exercisable not later than 45 days after the effective date of the registration statement, to purchase up to an additional 232,500 shares of common stock at a price of \$ per Series A warrant and/or 232,500 additional Series B warrants at a price of \$ per Series B warrant less, in each case, the underwriting discounts and commissions set forth on the cover of this prospectus.
+We have granted to the underwriters an option, exercisable not later than 45 days after the effective date of the registration statement, to purchase up to 277,500 additional units at the public offering price less the underwriting discounts and commissions set forth on the cover of this prospectus.
 The underwriters may exercise this option only to cover over-allotments made in connection with the sale of the units offered by this prospectus.
-To the extent that the underwriters exercise this option, each of the underwriters will become obligated, subject to conditions, to purchase approximately the same percentage of these additional shares of common stock and/or Series B warrants and/or Series B warrants as the number of units to be purchased by it in the above table bears to the total number of units offered by this prospectus.
-We will be obligated, pursuant to the option, to sell these additional shares of common stock and/or Series A warrants and/or Series B warrants to the underwriters to the extent the option is exercised.
-If any additional shares of common stock and/or Series A warrants and/or Series B warrants are purchased, the underwriters will offer the additional shares of common stock and/or Series B warrants on the same terms as those on which the other units are being offered hereunder.
+To the extent that the underwriters exercise this option, each of the underwriters will become obligated, subject to conditions, to purchase approximately the same percentage of these additional units as the number of units to be purchased by it in the above table bears to the total number of units offered by this prospectus.
+We will be obligated, pursuant to the option, to sell these additional units to the underwriters to the extent the option is exercised.
+If any additional units are purchased, the underwriters will offer the additional units on the same terms as those on which the other units are being offered hereunder.
+Prior to separation of the units, any exercise of the over-allotment will be settled in units, and subsequent to the separation of the units will be settled in shares of common stock and warrants, as applicable.